pylint-dev/pylint/doc/faq.rst

     [Errno 2] No such file or directory: 'mydir/__init__.py' (parse-error)

 To execute pylint over all modules and packages under the directory, ``--recursive`` option must be provided.
-This option causes that pylint tries to discover all modules (files ending with ``.py`` extention) and all packages (all directories containing ``__init__.py`` file).
+This option causes that pylint tries to discover all modules (files ending with ``.py`` extension) and all packages (all directories containing ``__init__.py`` file).
 Those modules and packages are then subject for analysis::